About apps and data stores

 • Structured data.
 A document is a row in a table or a JSON record that follows a particular schema.
 You can provide this schema yourself or you can let Vertex AI Agent Builder derive the schema from the ingested data.

 • Structured data for media.
-A document is a row in a table or a JSON record that follows a predefined schema, which is specific to media.
+A document is a row in a table or a JSON record that follows a schema that is specific to media.
 The documents are records pertaining to media content, such as videos, news articles, music files, and podcasts.
-A document contains information that describes the media item, such as title, URI to the content location, description, category, language, year, and rating.
+A document contains information that describes the media item, at minimum: title, URI to the content location, categories, duration, and available date.

 • Structured data for third-party data sources (Preview with allowlist).
 A document is an entity specific to the third-party data source, such as a Jira issue or Confluence space.